ogcio/ogcio-ds/govie-frontend/docs/contributing/testing.md

 You should write new tests if you’ve created a new component, or changed the way a component works by:

 - changing or adding to the component's JavaScript code
-- changing or adding to the component's Nunjucks macro
 - creating or updating a Sass mixin or function

 If you're new to testing, see existing test files for examples of things to do.
 Do not let the tests keep you from submitting your contribution!
 If you're not sure which tests are needed or are having trouble updating them, submit your pull request anyway.
 We will help you create the tests and solve problems during code review.